adityavn03/projects/projects/course_selling_app/README.md

-Add a database (mongodb), use dotenv to store the database connection string Define the schema for User, Admin, Course, Purchase Complete the routes for user login, signup, purchase a course, see course
+Add a database (mongodb), use dotenv to store the database connection string Define the schema for User, Admin, Course, Purchase Complete the routes for user login, signup, purchase a course, see course this project only consist of the backend frontend need to be implemented.